heyimalex/s3tup/README.md

 notification | | The notification configuration of the bucket.
 Valid values: Either a string xml notification configuration (detailed on [this](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTnotification.html) page) or `None` which will delete the notification configuration for this bucket all together. policy | | The policy set on this bucket.
 Valid values: Either a string json policy (detailed on [this](http://docs.aws.amazon.com/AmazonS3/latest/dev/AccessPolicyLanguage_HowToWritePolicies.html) page) or `None` which will delete the policy from this bucket all together. tagging | | The tagging configuration of the bucket.
-Valid values: Either a string xml tagging configuration (detailed on [this](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTtagging.html) page) or `None` which will delete all tags from this bucket. key_config | | Takes a list of key configuration dicts and applies them to all of the applicable keys in the bucket.
+Valid values: Either a string xml tagging configuration (detailed on [this](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTtagging.html) page) or `None` which will delete all tags from this bucket. versioning | | Boolean value that says wether to enable or disable versioning. key_config | | Takes a list of key configuration dicts and applies them to all of the applicable keys in the bucket.
 See section Key Configuration for details. rsync | | Takes an rsync configuration dict and "rsyncs" a folder with the bucket.
 See section Rsync Configuration for details. redirects | [ ] | Takes a list of [key, redirect location] pairs and will create a zero byte object at `key` that redirects to whatever redirect location you specify.